playtron-os/plugin-local/README.md

 ## Introduction

-This plugin allows sideloading games to your Playtron GameOS device that are not available on supported stores (development builds, DRM free games, shareware, launchers, ...)
+This plugin allows sideloading games to your [Playtron GameOS](https://github.com/playtron-os/gameos) device that are not available on supported stores (development builds, DRM-free games, shareware, launchers, etc.)

 ## Installation